desmos-labs/mooncake/README.md

 This is due to avoid uploading or downloading new content too much quickly.

 For users, this means that everything you do **will stay on your device for 30 seconds**.
 After that time, it will be sent to the chain and will be public.

-#### Developers
-If you want to try a faster sync time, you can change it from withing the `main.dart` file, setting the desired `syncPeriod` when creating the `PostsBloc` instance.